Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_marketplace_relnotes.md

 * Consumer can now create an application directly from the request access screen.
 * Consumers can now see the plan quotas.
 * Application page has been intuitively redesigned so that credentials can be viewed per resource
-* Consumer can now visualize the Async and graphQL API documentation.
+* Consumers can now view the Async and graphQL API documentation.
-* Consumer can log into the marketplace and visualize the resources associated to the credentials.
+* Consumers can now log into the marketplace and view the resources associated to the credentials.
-* An enforcements has been added so that consumers can request access only to APIs included in the subscribed plan.
+* An enforcement has been added so that consumers can request access only to APIs included in the subscribed plan.
-* An enforcements has been added so that consumers can subscribe only one to a free plan with same product and team owner.
+* An enforcement has been added so that consumers can subscribe to only one free plan with the same product and team owner.
 * Subscription name and request access names are now auto filled by the system.
 Consumers are no longer required to enter a name.
-* Intercom chat bubble has been disabled and is no longer in the Marketplace
+* Intercom chat bubble has been removed from the Marketplace.
-* Consumer can see his API Health (Marketplace > Consumer Insights).
+* Consumers can view API Health (Marketplace > Consumer Insights).

 ## Fixed issues

 The following issues have been fixed in this update:

-* Active Products with descriptions longer than 250 characters are now published correctly into the Marketplace.
+* Active products with descriptions longer than 250 characters are now published correctly into the Marketplace.
-* When a published product that has been renamed, the change is now reflected in the Marketplace.
+* When a published product has been renamed, the change is now reflected in the Marketplace.

 ## Known limitations